HsiehTing/Sting_Practice1/README.md

-# Stylish - A E-commerce mock APP
+# Stylish - An E-commerce mock APP